-There are several options for contributing financially to Christ Memorial’s ministry.
+There are several options for contributing financially to the Church’s ministry.
 We thank you for your encouragement and support!

 Giving online through Elexio is the easiest way to give.
 You can log in to Elexio with a web browser or by using the Elexio app on your mobile device.
 You can use the app to schedule gifts and to review your giving history.
 Click here to sign up or to download the app.

 To give from your phone, just follow the simple steps below.
 Your giving will be applied to your debit or credit card, not your phone bill.

 2. > You’ll receive a message that says, “You’re almost done!
 Finish your gift to The Church at Christ Memorial with this link: ____”

 3. > Click the link and sign in or complete your payment as a guest.
 Super easy!